-Introducing Daliana Suryawinata: member of the INS Indonesia Board
+Introducing Daliana Suryawinata: treasurer of the INS Indonesia Board

 - Co-founder and Director of SHAU